apache/parquet-site/content/en/docs/Overview/_index.md

 Apache Parquet is a columnar storage format available to any project in the Hadoop ecosystem, regardless of the choice of data processing framework, data model or programming language.

-This documentation contains information about both the [parquet-mr](https://github.com/apache/parquet-mr) and [parquet-format](https://github.com/apache/parquet-format) projects.
+This documentation contains information about both the [parquet-mr](https://github.com/apache/parquet-mr) and [parquet-format](https://github.com/apache/parquet-format) repositories.

 ### parquet-format

-The parquet-format project hosts the official specification of the Parquet file format, defining how data is structured and stored.
+The parquet-format repository hosts the official specification of the Apache Parquet file format, defining how data is structured and stored.
 This specification, along with Thrift metadata definitions and other crucial components, is essential for developers to effectively read and write Parquet files.
 The parquet-format project specifically contains the format specifications needed to understand and properly utilize Parquet files.

 As a repository focused on specification, the parquet-format repository does not contain source code.

 ### parquet-mr

-The parquet-mr GitHub repository is part of the Apache Parquet project and specifically focuses on providing Java tools for handling the Parquet file format within the Hadoop ecosystem.
-Essentially, this repository includes all the necessary Java libraries and modules that allow developers to read and write Parquet files.
+The parquet-mr repository is part of the Apache Parquet project and specifically focuses on providing Java tools for handling the Parquet file format within the Hadoop ecosystem.
+Essentially, this repository includes all the necessary Java libraries and modules that allow developers to read and write Apache Parquet files.

-The parquet-mr repo contains a reference implementation of the Parquet format.
+The parquet-mr repository contains a reference implementation of the Apache Parquet format.
 There are a number of other Parquet format implementations, which are listed below.

 Included in parquet-mr:
-* Java Implementation: It contains the core Java implementation of the Parquet format, making it possible to use Parquet files in Java applications, particularly those based on Hadoop.
+* Java Implementation: It contains the core Java implementation of the Apache Parquet format, making it possible to use Parquet files in Java applications, particularly those based on Hadoop.

-* Utilities and APIs: It provides various utilities and APIs for working with Parquet files, including tools for data import/export, schema management, and data conversion.
+* Utilities and APIs: It provides various utilities and APIs for working with Apache Parquet files, including tools for data import/export, schema management, and data conversion.

 ###  Other Clients / Libraries / Tools